ControlSystemStudio/phoebus/core/pva/README.md

  * PVA Server list
  * Maintains pool of PVs
- * Registers new PVs with ChannelSearch
+ * Registers new PVs with ChannelSearch, which supports UDP and TCP searches, i.e. search via broadcast/multicast/unicase or via a name server
- * ChannelSearch: Exponential backup to ~30 seconds
+ * ChannelSearch: Linear backup of 1, 2, 3, .. seconds between repeated
+   searches, setting to searching once every 30 seconds after about 7 minutes
+ * Clients monitor beacons.
+If the search has settled to once every 30 seconds, any new beacon restarts the linear backup to facilitate faster reconnect.
+   Beacons are not required for a reconnect, but they may accelerate it
  * Forward unicast searches to local multicast group
- * Creates TCPHandler when channel found.
+ * Creates TCPHandler when channel found
  * Support "anonymous" or "ca"
    (with user from "user.name" property and host from InetAddress.getLocalHost().getHostName())
  * Echo test when no new data for a while,